Ladvien/ladvien.github.io/_posts/2017-07-10-hmis-r-sql-work-challenge-two.md

 * [Logic](https://en.wikipedia.org/wiki/Logical_connective)

-In SQL we will use the following boolean logic operators:
+In SQL we will use the following logic operators:

 * **IS (==)**
 * **NOT (!=)**